sxhumr/simple-unit-converter/README.md

 # Qt Unit Converter

-A simple desktop application built with **Qt** to convert between common units of measurement.
+A very simple desktop application built with **Qt** to convert between common units of measurement.

 ## Features